Wealing/markdown-cv/index.md

 **Master of Science, Bioengineering**, *Ecole Polytechnique Fédérale de Lausanne*, Lausanne, Switzerland.

 `1998-2002`
-**B.S., Biology** (Systems Biology Specialization), *University of the Republic*, Montevideo, Uruguay.
+**B.S., Biology*- \- (Systems Biology Specialization), *University of the Republic*, Montevideo, Uruguay.

 ## Experience

 `2020-`
 **Senior Data Scientist/Engineer**, *Qim info*, Geneva, Switzerland.

 Working as one of two senior members of Qim info's Data Science Pole.
-First mission is to bring to life Qim info's first internally developed product, which is a cloud-based application that monitors Instagram for illegal luxury watch sales activity.
+First mission is to bring to life Qim info's first internally developed product, which is a cloud-based application that monitors Instagram for illegal luxury watch sales activity:
-* Define application with mockups and user requirements
+- \- Define application with mockups and user requirements
-* Define product milestones to get client feedback as efficiently as possible
+- \- Define product milestones to get client feedback as efficiently as possible
-* Define User requirements and sprints with team.
+- \- Define User requirements and sprints with team.
-* Use machine-learning approaches to predict  sales activity
+- \- Use machine-learning approaches to predict  sales activity
-* Deployment of ML models with mlflow
+- \- Deployment of ML models with mlflow
-* Create python and pySpark based backend
+- \- Create python and pySpark based backend
-* Creation and deployment of serverless data pipelines
+- \- Creation and deployment of serverless data pipelines
-* Deploy and Manage backend Cloud infrastructure using Terraform
+- \- Deploy and Manage backend Cloud infrastructure using Terraform
-* Continuous Deployment / Continuous Integration with Gitlab
+- \- Continuous Deployment / Continuous Integration with Gitlab
-* DOCKer
+- \- DOCKer
 Technologies: Terraform, AWS (Lambda, Glue), Python, PySpark, mlflow, scikit-learn, Balsamiq, Gitlab